|

 Budo* spirit and techniques.
 This represents an important part of the public

+service activities of the Mitsubishi Yowakai*.
 I hope that everyone understand our intention and continue to support

 our activities further.